hajimism/Nextwind-Prototyping-Boilerplate/README.md

 ### Scaffdog

-This document explain the usage of scaffdog in this project.
+Scaffdog help us by generaing a template of project folder.
-These command are already set, but you can freely customize.
-See [official document of scaffdog](https://github.com/cats-oss/scaffdog#scaffdog).
+I already set some commands and the following is a description of those commands.
+See also [official document of scaffdog](https://github.com/cats-oss/scaffdog#scaffdog).

 **Create a new model**